curiousTauseef/Sliding-Brick-Puzzle/README.md

 | Search        | Encapsulates the search algorithms, functions to run them and print their results     |

-The code is designed to be modular to add new algorithms without a hitch.
+The code is purposely designed to be modular to be able to add new algorithms without a hitch.

 ## How do i run this code?
 ### Requirements